opendocsg/slw-judgments-backfill/2017_SGHC_114/report.md

 _Apparent Bias under the Act_

-29     Apparent bias arises if “there are circumstances which would give rise to a reasonable suspicion or apprehension in a fair-minded reasonable person with knowledge of the relevant facts that the tribunal was biased”: see _Re Shankar Alan s/o Anant Kulkarni_ [2007] 1 SLR(R) 85 (“ _Re Shankar Alan_ ”) at [91].
-This is known as the reasonable suspicion test, which has been held to apply to adjudicators of payment claim disputes under the Act (“SOPA adjudicators”): see _JRP & Associates Pte Ltd v Kindly Construction & Services Pte Ltd_ [2015] 3 SLR 575 (“ _JRP_ ”) at [53] and _Metropole_ at [47].
+29     Apparent bias arises if “there are circumstances which would give rise to a reasonable suspicion or apprehension in a fair-minded reasonable person with knowledge of the relevant facts that the tribunal was biased”: see _Re Shankar Alan s/o Anant Kulkarni_ <span class="citation">[2007] 1 SLR(R) 85</span> (“ _Re Shankar Alan_ ”) at [91].
+This is known as the reasonable suspicion test, which has been held to apply to adjudicators of payment claim disputes under the Act (“SOPA adjudicators”): see _JRP & Associates Pte Ltd v Kindly Construction & Services Pte Ltd_ <span class="citation">[2015] 3 SLR 575</span> (“ _JRP_ ”) at [53] and _Metropole_ at [47].

 30     In oral submissions, Ms Neo accepted that the reasonable suspicion test was the applicable